 Panama City is kind of shaped like a horseshoe, curving around a bay in the Pacific coast.
 One side of the city is the most widely thought-of, filled with skyscrapers.
 On the other side you will be encountered with the pleasant charm of Casco Viejo, literally the “old part”.
 This captivating colonial square is actually named a UNESCO World Heritage Site, and brings to mind many other coastal cities like the very near and dear to my heart Charleston, SC.

 I grab an overpriced coffee around the corner and opt out of the pricey pastries.
-Then drink in hand, I wander through the streets and marvel at the cities magic.
+Then drink in hand, I wander through the streets and marvel at the city’s magic.

-I was also able to purchase some handmade soaps and coconut oil infusions that are biodegradable which are both great for my skin and Central America’s waste water systems (they send it straight to rivers which dump into the sea.)
+I was also able to purchase some handmade soaps and coconut oil infusions that are biodegradable which are both great for my skin and Central America’s wastewater systems (they send it straight to rivers which then dump into the sea.)
 The lemongrass coconut oil fusion is great for my skin and also helps to deter insects.
-And I beyond love my coconut and aloe/mint scented soaps!
+And I beyond love my coconut and aloe/mint-scented soaps!

 We immediately headed outside to check out what these locks were all about.